 Secondly.
 The above reasoning given by him could hardly, in anyone's dreams be called definitive.

 Thirdly.
-If he had examined an example of my etching I honestly cannot help thinking that he would have made some note, some reference to its existence.
-A picture perhaps, an entry in a diary stating where and when seen and a brief description.
+If he had examined an example of my etching I honestly cannot help thinking that he would have made some note, some reference to its existence an aide de memoire. ie. Etching, with engraving, old bearded man with a hat, curious crescent on the top of the hat signed in the plate Rt fecit 1653 seen at such and such a place and date.
+But no, this expert has nothing to assist him.
 If you are the world's leading expert or aspire to be the world's leading expert how could you not have made some sort of note if you are an expert I thought to myself.
 This is not the work of a one off amateur production as anyone who knows about etching will readily agree.
 A museum expert for example in a different era of prints described it as an "accomplished piece."
-Or the lecturer in Engraving who "knew it was good as soon as he saw it"
+Or the lecturer in Engraving who "knew it was good as soon as he saw it" and so on.

 Fourthly I had no doubt that he had seen something reminiscent of my etching but it was a long time later before I found the etching by G.F.Schmidt of Der Bartige Orientale illustrated above.
-I now believe that this is the image that he remembered seeing but could not remember when or where and because it so clearly was not by Rembrandt there was no reason for him to note it.
+I now believe that this is the image that he remembered seeing but could not remember when or where and the reason for no aide de memoire is because it was Schmidt's Der Bartige Orientale that he saw and so clearly was not by Rembrandt there was no reason for him to note it.

 After some considerable effort I finally received an explanation as to why he did not think my etching could be by Rembrandt.
 According to Eric Hinterding the reason was because it contains areas of mezzotint and Rembrandt never used mezzotint.

-This explanation would be fine except for 2 things
+This explanation would be fine except for 2 perhaps 3 things